An Apostille is a certificate that authenticates the signature of a public official on a document for use in another country. An Apostille certifies:

-Graduates of LMU, who might be studying or working abroad, may need their college graduation documents (transcripts or diplomas) notarized and certified with an apostille.
+Graduates of LMU may need their college graduation documents (transcripts or diplomas) notarized and certified with an apostille.
 If the requesting country is a member of the Hague Apostille Convention, your documents only require notarization and the Apostille from the Secretary of State.
-If the country is not a member, then your documents may require further authentication through the U.S. Department of State in Washington, D.C. and document legalization through the Embassy / Consulate office.
+If the country is not a member, then your documents may require further authentication through the U.S. Department of State in Washington, D.C., and document legalization through the Embassy / Consulate office.

 LMU does not keep copies of transcripts or diplomas.
-If you wish to a document notarized with an apostille, you need to order a transcript which has expedited delivery available, or a re-issue of your diploma which can take up to three weeks to receive.
+If you wish to a document notarized with an apostille, you need to order a transcript which has expedited delivery available, or a re-issue of your diploma also with available expedited delivery.
 If you cannot wait the three weeks and have physical access to your original diploma, you could use it for the apostille, and request a re-issued diploma to replace it.